grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] 'crew quarters' not 'crew's quarters' (just because I like it better, not because I looked it up_
 * [ ] make sure you are consistent about crew quarters and galley being on the middle deck (see diagram)
 * [ ] make sure you don't 'shut down' the electric motors, just that they are either running with the diesels powering them, or with the batteries powering them.
+* [ ] electric motors should be plural on the prospect --- it's a dual prop
 * [ ] 'navigation station'? 'navigation table'?
 * [ ] mention that the navigation table is lit from underneath?
 (Is it? or is it just a well-lit station?)
 * [ ] make sure you keep the navigation table and sonar oriented correctly to the control room (in my vision it was kinda in the wrong place)